Yapp Hung Fai: South China

 In 2010, Yapp Hung Fai moved to Hong Kong First Division League champions South China AA.
 On 29 September 2010, during Tottenham Hotspur's chief scout Ian Broomfield's visit to South China, he praised Yapp for his enormous potential.
-"This goalkeeper is not tall, but his reactions are sharp and he is quick to come out of the box to block strikers.
+"He [Yapp] is not tall, but his reactions are sharp and he is quick to come out of the box to block strikers.
 He is also very committed and very well disciplined."

 After defeating East Bengal in the 2011 AFC Cup game at home on 14 April 2011, South China striker Mateja Kezman suggested that Yapp Hung Fai has what it takes to play in European football leagues.

-During the summer of 2013, Yapp had agreed to a 4.5 year contract with Guizhou Renhe.
+During the summer of 2013, Yapp had agreed to a 4.5-year contract with Guizhou Renhe.
 However, his registration was denied by the Chinese Football Association on the grounds that Yapp did not qualify as a domestic player and as such, would violate the Chinese Super League stipulations which require all keepers to be domestic players.